Leuchtfeuer/github-workflows/README.md

 ## Table of contents

-* ci.yml -> Runs PHP-CS-Fixer and autocommits changes with the user whho triggered the caller action
+* ci.yml -> Runs PHP-CS-Fixer and autocommits changes with the user who triggered the caller action